singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 	- Can manage security at project, instance and table levels
 - Backups are also supported.
 - It does not support SQL queries, joins or multi-row transactions.
 - Not good for data less than 1TB of data or items greater than 10MB.
 - `cbt` is a tool for doing basic interactions with Cloud Bigtable
 - Impossible to Switching between SSD and HDD
 - [Garbage collection](https://github.com/singhgautam7/GCP-PDE-preparation---GRS/blob/main/study_material/others/definitions/garbage_collection.md) is supported.
+- Supports max of 1,000 tables in each instance.
+- Can use up to around 100 column families.
+- Empty columns don’t take up any space.
+Can create large number of columns, even if most columns are empty in most rows

 ## BigQuery
 Refer to this [link](https://cloud.google.com/bigquery/docs/introduction) for doc.